RG12138/DenoiseRep/README.md

 ## 3 Steps to apply DenoiseRep to your model

-load your model trained with original pipeline, and convert to denoiserep.
+load your model trained with the original pipeline, and convert to denoiserep.
 ![](fig/tutorial-load-convert.jpg)

 train your model by adding ploss.